zuai-logo

 What are the differences between capacitance with and without a dielectric?

-Compare the electric field inside a capacitor with and without a dielectric.
+What are the differences between the electric field with and without a dielectric?

 How does inserting a dielectric affect capacitance?